General Cleaning for Displays

 • Display your specimen(s) in a dry, low-humidity environment (No bathrooms!)

-• Keep insect displays out of direct sunlight; prolonged UV exposure can cause the specimen's colours to fade.
+• Keep insect displays out of direct sunlight.
+Prolonged UV exposure can cause the specimen to fade.

-• Do NOT attempt to clean or dust the insects themselves unless absolutely necessary.
+• Do NOT attempt to clean or dust the specimens themselves unless absolutely necessary.

 • Avoid unnecessary handling and opening of unsealed displays.